Blankscreen-exe/RPC-client-server/README.md

 ### Installation

+Write your functions and your classes in their respective `*_repo.py` files.

 The `.env` file is already primed so it can be used as it is.

 ```sh
 # activate the environment
 pipenv install
 pipenv shell

 # run the server
 python3 run_server.py

 # run the client
 python3 run_client.py
 ```

+### TODOs:

+- Enable functionality for instances